sqlraft/hctree/doc/hctree/hctree_bedrock.md

 One more rule:

-When a new, fully-synchronized, leader takes over and begins accepting write requests, if there are any missing journal entries in its local journal, these must be populated with empty transactions before proceeding.
-And followers must be instructed to do the same.
+When a new, fully-synchronized, leader takes over and begins accepting write requests, if there are any missing journal entries in its local journal - holes in the journal - these must be dealt with before proceeding.
+There are two ways to do so:

-This is necessary because, in a system that allows concurrent commits, there may be missing journal entries even following synchronization.
-And if by some strange property of the network we later synchronize with a node that has data for the missing entry, adding it retrospectively to the running database would break all sorts of ACID rules.
-In this case the database has forked and the two nodes must disconnect.

-Really, this is just a generalization of something bedrock does already.
-Currently, when a new fully-synchronized leader stands up, it assumes that the last transaction in its journal (the one with CID=*iCidLast*) is the last transaction in the distributed system.
-It assumes that (*iCidLast*+1) does not exist anywhere and uses CID=*iCidLast*+1 for its next transaction.
-If this assumption proves false and at some point in the future a node with a CID=*iCidLast*+1 transaction in its journal, the database is deemed to have forked and the new node is disconnected.
-Assuming any missing journal entries are empty transactions generalizes this behaviour - the leader assuming it has complete information when it stands up - for the new journal format.
+  *  If it can be proven that none of the transactions that follow the hole in the journal could have depended on the missing transaction, then the journal hole can be filled in with an empty transaction (one that modifies no rows or schema entries).

+  *  Otherwise, the transaction entries that follow the hole in the journal must be removed from the journal table and rolled back from the databse.

+Follower nodes must of course be instructed to do the same.

+The second of the above two options seems dramatic.
+It discards data, after all.
+However, it is necessary to guarantee that the database snapshot following the change-of-leader is consistent both internally and with the application logic. <a href=replication.md#rollback_example>More detail here.</a>

 <a name=catchup></a>
 2.\ Node Catchup